measurement-factory/squid-notes/architecture.md

     "Don't repeat yourself"

-Original Context: Occurred many times in many contexts but added here as a generalization of thumbW(In source code comments,...)
+Original Context: Occurred many times in many contexts but added here as a generalization of thumb_ref{style-end-cmnt}.

-thumbX: Small, single-`#if CONDITION` preprocessor statements should not add the `/* CONDITION */` comment to the closing `#endif`.
-Do not document what the code already clearly says.
+thumbX{style-end-cmnt}: Small, single-`#if CONDITION` preprocessor statements
+should not add the `/* CONDITION */` comment to the closing `#endif`.

+The same rule applies to namespace closures.

+This is one of the applications of the more general thumb_ref{cmnt-dry}
+principle: We should not document what the code already clearly says.

 Original Context:
 https://github.com/measurement-factory/squid/pull/20#discussion_r277031498

-thumbX: The code using a macro in such a way that it can be compiled when the macro is not `#defined` must explicitly (i.e. directly) `#include` the header providing that macro.
-Relying on _indirect_ inclusion is too risky because the list of indirectly included headers may be changed by those who do not know about this hidden dependency.
+thumbX{macro-include}: A macro-using code that can be compiled even if that macro is undefined must explicitly `#include` the header providing that macro.

+Relying on _indirect_ inclusion is too risky here because the list of indirectly included headers may be changed by those who do not know about this hidden dependency.

 The `squid.h` header provides ./configure-driven feature-test macros (e.g., `USE_OPENSSL` or `HAVE_GSSAPI`) that any source code file can count on.